jmettraux/aac_magic/src/spells.md

 Hit point draining finger.

-The caster drops the tip of their finger on a victim's skin or fur and drains (1 + skill + attribute modifier) HPs.
+The caster drops the tip of their finger on a victim's skin or fur and drains (1 + _volume_) HPs.
 Those HPs are turned into CPs for the caster.
-The attribute modifier is the one for the attribute used for casting (INT, WIS, or CHA).

-The GM grants a saving throw to the victim or not.
+The referee might grant a saving throw to the victim.

 ## Scarlet Hand